TheRealJ2D/JMenus/README.md

   - Open the menu file and paste the example configuration below.

-  - Save the file and reload the plugin (or restart the server), and you're good to go! ✅
+  - Save the file and reload the plugin "/jm reload" (or restart the server), and you're good to go! ✅